rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.markdown

 ---
-title: 'DRAFT: Shooting the arrow'
+title: Shooting the arrow
-date: 2023-04-26
+date: 2023-04-22
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 In this episode we continue towards the first version of the balloon shooter.
 It's time to shoot the arrow!